-For detailed information on what sexual violence and sexual harassment constitutes, important context to be aware of, related legal responsibilities for schools and colleges, advice on a whole school or college approach to preventing child-on-child sexual violence and sexual harassment and more detailed advice on responding to reports see the Department for Education's statutory guidance: Keeping Children Safe in Education (2022), Part 5 - Child-on-child sexual violence and sexual harassment
+For detailed information on what sexual violence and sexual harassment constitutes, important context to be aware of, related legal responsibilities for schools and colleges, advice on a whole-school or college approach to preventing child-on-child sexual violence and sexual harassment and more detailed advice on responding to reports see the Department for Education's statutory guidance: Keeping Children Safe in Education (2023), Part 5 - Child-on-child sexual violence and sexual sexual violence and sexual violence and

-Surbiton High School's will manage child-on-child abuse allegations in line with its Child-on-child abuse policy.
+Surbiton High School will manage child-on-child abuse allegations in line with its Child-on-child abuse policy.
 These will be reviewed, at least annually.

-The school's initial response to a report from a child is important.
-How the school responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
+The School's initial response to a report from a child is important.
+How the School responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.